South Korea client case studies in 2023

 - Healy Consultants Group approached 2 local Korean banks to secure in writing their interest for our Client’s business activity.
 Because of their responsiveness, Kunal recommended our Client to proceed with the the second Korean bank and then prepared all the required bank due diligence documents and prefilled the corporate bank account application forms;

-- The authorized Korean attorney then scheduled a meeting with a Kookmin Bank officer and signed and submitted a quality corporate bank account application.
-Within 1 week, Kookmin Bank approved the multicurrency corporate bank account and emailed Kunal the bank account numbers and e-banking login codes.
+- The authorized Korean attorney then scheduled a meeting with the bank officer and signed and submitted a quality corporate bank account application.
+Within 1 week, the Bank approved the multicurrency corporate bank account and emailed Kunal the bank account numbers and e-banking login codes.

 Healy Consultants Group PLC couriered the complete company kit comprising original corporate documents and bank correspondence to our Client in the UK and kept scans of all company secretarial documents at the Seoul registered office.

 US Client establishes a company in South Korea

 - Our client is a US national that owns a free online radio channel;

 - The US company’s revenue is received through i) subscriptions of emerging artist to promote their music through the webpage and ii) provision of advertising space;